 Number of the Army, Air force and Navy men: 327.000 (17 position in the world)

-Current constitution 5th October 1988 was made to help politicians steal public money and help also criminals to stay out of the prison
+Current constitution 5th October 1988 was made to help politicians steal public money and help themselves and also criminals to stay out of the prison

 Area 8,515,767 square km (5th biggest country in the world) 3,287,597 sq mi, the Richest country in natural resources